Kernix13/online-communication/CHAT.md

 ### Create channels

+Channels are where you can browse and join public channels.
+For a private channel, you must be added to it by a member of that channel.
+You can include clients or vendors or external partners with shared channels.
+Channels help organize conversations and topics.

+Channels provide a dedicated space to write messages and add files.
+With everything related to a particular topic, project, or team in dedicated channels, you can scroll up to see the conversation.

+- channels with a `#` before the name means it is a public channel – lock icon means it’s private
+- Right-click a channel to star it which moves it to the top – notification options also – mute ot leave a channel
+- Click Channel browser at the top of your left sidebar of the 3 vert dots to access it – other options there are: All unreads, All Dms, Saved Items, File Browser, People & User Groups, Apps
+- Select a channel from the list – Click Join Channel |
+- To leave a Channel: more button > Leave [channel name] | Channel header: quick view |

 - Select the + located to the right of the main Channels heading
 - Select Create a channel in the drop down menu
 - Enter a name and description for your channel, then select Create